 How to improve UI & UX for e-commerce business?

 Make the landing page more informative.

 The homepage of your eCommerce website should be designed to serve the all-in-one purpose.
-Since it functions as the window to your eCommerce store, it should provide every required direction and assistance to your users.
+Since it functions as the window to your eCommerce store, it should provide your users with every required direction and assistance.

 In addition, it should act as the first point of contact between your platform and target audience.
-Therefore, focus on making your homepage accessible and usable if you want to deliver a great eCommerce user experience.
+Therefore, focus on making your homepage accessible and usable to deliver an excellent eCommerce user experience.

 Work towards responsive designs

 A survey released by Google states that the purchase rate of eCommerce sites reduces by over 60% when people have poor experiences on mobile devices.

 Additionally, 70% of online shoppers return to responsive websites, and more than 65% of people bombard responsive websites for shopping.

 Responsive web design makes for a better eCommerce user experience and offers benefits to search engines.
 One such benefit, according to Google, is the fact that it deals with only a single URL per page.

 Simplify the navigation